ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Use api wrapper only

-We have seperated the API-wrapper for BankID into a separate package so that you can use it in other scenarios we have not covered.
+We have separated the API-wrapper for BankID into a separate package so that you can use it in other scenarios we have not covered.
 They look like this and are both well documented using XML-comments.

 The constructor for these ApiClients takes an `HttpClient` and you need to configure that `HttpClient` with a `BaseAddress`, `Tls12`, client certificates etc. depending on your needs.